ABsolutelyWeb/MySQL-Refresher/README.md

             JOIN users ON likes.user_id = users.id
         GROUP BY users.id
         HAVING TOTAL_LIKES = (SELECT COUNT(*) FROM photos);    <--- Note that WHERE does not work here.

+        NOTE: HAVING is for GROUP BY and must come after GROUP BY whereas WHERE must come before GROUP BY.